foxBMS/foxbms-2/docs/software/modules/driver/can/can.rst

 ------------------------

-If the CAN Module should be extended to the CAN4 interface, a workaround for a bug in |halcogen| has to be applied.
+If the CAN Module should be extended to the CAN4 interface, a workaround for a bug in |ti-halcogen| has to be applied.
 For details, please refer to :ref:`HALCOGEN_TOOL_DOCUMENTATION`.

 Callback definition